cbmr-data/cbmr-data.github.io/esrum/_sources/tips/modules.rst.txt

 ****************************

-Making modules for python software is a bit more complicated, but can typically be accomplished as follows (using visidata_ as an example):
+Making modules for python software is a bit more complicated, but can typically be accomplished as follows (using VisiData_ as an example):

 .. code:: shell